A Complete Guide to Budget Variance Analysis: How to Automate for Deeper Insights

 Budget variance analysis should be a critical tool in finance’s role as a business partner.
 A way to dig deep into the numbers and spot strategic insights about where the business can improve performance.

 But if all your report shows is a basic overview of unfavorable budget variance and favorable variances between forecasts and actual results, there’s so much opportunity to squeeze out more strategic value.

-If you simplify the process with automation, you can focus less on data entry and more on investigating the numbers, which creates more strategic financial planning and budgeting processes.
+If you simplify the process with financial automation and variance analysis software, you can focus less on data entry and more on investigating the numbers, which creates more strategic financial planning and budgeting processes.

 Where Variance Analysis Often Falls Short on Value

 There are a few key challenges that stand in the way of turning BvA from a backward-looking, basic reporting exercise into a true strategic tool for understanding the effectiveness of business plans.

 These challenges include: